-The Great East Japan Earthquake and resulting tsunami of March 11, 2011 had a devastating impact on the northeastern part of Japan.
-In the quasi-experimental situation, using panel data collected six months after the earthquake from the Japanese Study of Aging and Retirement (JSTAR), this study examines the causal effects of the disaster on both the economic and psychological well-being of survivors affected by the earthquake and tsunami.
-The results show that the subjective well-being of female in their 60s survivors significantly dropped.
-However people in the other age and gender brackets did not exhibit significant diminishment in their life satisfaction in the aftermath of the earthquake.
-Survivors experienced increases in work hours and wages on average, while reducing their total monthly expenditures and increasing their durable goods expenditure.
-Since Japan is a developed country with many more resources at its disposal, its ability to launch an early economic recovery may have served as an important buffer protecting the subjective well-being of the survivors.
+The Great East Japan Earthquake of March 11, 2011 had a devastating impact on the northeastern part of Japan.
+In a quasi-experimental situation, using panel data collected six months after the earthquake from the Japanese Study of Aging and Retirement (JSTAR), this study examines the causal effects of the disaster on both the economic and psychological well-being of elderly survivors affected by the earthquake and tsunami.
+The results show that the subjective well-being of female survivors in their 60s and of those who had high financial assets significantly dropped.
+However, people in the other age and gender brackets did not exhibit a significant diminishment in their life satisfaction in the aftermath of the earthquake.
+These latter results may be due partially to the early economic recovery experienced in the surveyed city six months after the earthquake.